Shell Asset Management Co. Sells 12,094 Shares of Royal Bank of Canada (NYSE:RY)

-Shell Asset Management Co. lessened its stake in shares of Royal Bank of Canada (NYSE:RY) (TSE:RY) by 13.6% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+Shell Asset Management Co. decreased its holdings in Royal Bank of Canada (NYSE:RY) (TSE:RY) by 13.6% in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 76,883 shares of the financial services provider’s stock after selling 12,094 shares during the quarter.
-Shell Asset Management Co.’s holdings in Royal Bank of Canada were worth $7,648,000 at the end of the most recent reporting period.
+Shell Asset Management Co.’s holdings in Royal Bank of Canada were worth $7,648,000 as of its most recent SEC filing.

-A number of analysts have recently weighed in on the company.
-TD Securities lowered their price objective on Royal Bank of Canada from C$155.00 to C$150.00 and set a “buy” rating for the company in a research report on Thursday, December 2nd.
-Canaccord Genuity lowered their price objective on Royal Bank of Canada from C$143.00 to C$141.00 and set a “buy” rating for the company in a research report on Thursday, December 2nd.
-Zacks Investment Research cut Royal Bank of Canada from a “buy” rating to a “hold” rating in a research report on Tuesday, December 7th.
-Bank of America cut Royal Bank of Canada from a “neutral” rating to an “underperform” rating in a research report on Monday, November 22nd.
-Finally, National Bank Financial lowered their price objective on Royal Bank of Canada from C$144.00 to C$140.00 and set an “outperform” rating for the company in a research report on Thursday, December 2nd.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have given a buy rating to the company’s stock.
-According to data from MarketBeat, Royal Bank of Canada currently has an average rating of “Buy” and a consensus target price of $135.98.
+RY has been the subject of several analyst reports.
+Scotiabank decreased their price objective on Royal Bank of Canada from C$149.00 to C$146.00 and set an “outperform” rating for the company in a report on Thursday, December 2nd.
+National Bank Financial decreased their price objective on Royal Bank of Canada from C$144.00 to C$140.00 and set an “outperform” rating for the company in a report on Thursday, December 2nd.
+CIBC decreased their price objective on Royal Bank of Canada from C$149.00 to C$143.00 and set a “neutral” rating for the company in a report on Thursday, December 2nd.
+TD Securities decreased their price objective on Royal Bank of Canada from C$155.00 to C$150.00 and set a “buy” rating for the company in a report on Thursday, December 2nd.
+Finally, Canaccord Genuity decreased their price objective on Royal Bank of Canada from C$143.00 to C$141.00 and set a “buy” rating for the company in a report on Thursday, December 2nd.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have assigned a buy rating to the company.
+According to MarketBeat, Royal Bank of Canada currently has an average rating of “Buy” and an average price target of $135.98.

 Royal Bank of Canada engages in the provision of banking and financial solutions.
 It operates through the following segments: Personal and Commercial Banking, Wealth Management, Insurance, Investor and Treasury Services, Capital Markets, and Corporate Support.
 The Personal and Commercial Banking segment deals with a broad suite of financial products and services in Canada.